 - We will not allow normal visitation to our campuses until our reopen date. - Volunteers are not allowed. - Only diocesan scheduled workers are allowed on campus during preparation for reopen.

 Once school reopens:

-- Schools will limit volunteers on campus to those performing essential tasks. - Parent volunteers can only be permitted in their own child's classroom if deemed essential by the principal. - Volunteers supervising outdoor activities (such as yard duty) are permitted so long as they follow staff protocols.
+- Schools will limit volunteers on campus to those performing essential tasks. - Parent volunteers can only be permitted in their own child's classroom if deemed essential by the principal.

 Food & Package Delivery